pavelsr/carshz-ai/README.md

 # Description

-This is repository with code for quick testing of image processing neural networks
+This is repository with code for quick testing of image processing neural networks (from 🇷🇺 🇯🇵 🇰🇷 🇧🇷 🇲🇽)

 See `conf.yaml` for list of all tested networks

 In `docker` folder there is source files for docker images

-Raw results are in `results` folder, table data at `index.html`
+Raw results are in `results` folder by default, table data at `index.html`

 Approximate time to reproduce experiment: ~ 1h 30 min (with CPU-only)